-All Saab 900 models for the U.S.A. and the Turbo's for Canada have a breakerless electronic ignition system.
+The Saab 900 models for the U.S.A. and Canada have a breakerless electronic ignition system.
 The ignition setting can be checked and set by means of an electronic instrument connected to special terminals in the electrical distribution box.
 The equipment has high accuracy and the ignition can be set very quickly.
 But scope is still available for using a stroboscope lamp.